dillonzq/LoveIt/exampleSite/content/posts/emoji-support.fr.md

 Welcome to take the time to propose a translation by [making a PR](https://github.com/dillonzq/LoveIt/pulls) to the theme!
 {{< /admonition >}}

-The [`emojify`](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates/#inline-shortcodes).
+The [`emojify`](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates#inline-shortcodes).

-To enable emoji globally, set `enableEmoji` to `true` in your site’s [configuration](https://gohugo.io/getting-started/configuration/) and then you can type emoji shorthand codes directly in content files.
+To enable emoji globally, set `enableEmoji` to `true` in your [site configuration](https://gohugo.io/getting-started/configuration/) and then you can type emoji shorthand codes directly in content files.

 These begin and end with a **colon** and include the **code** of an emoji: